U.S. Consumer Financial Data Rights are Almost Here

 In this post, we will cover:

 Open Banking is the structured and secure consumer-permissioned sharing of data via open banking APIs between financial service providers.
 The definition of Open Banking varies slightly from country to country, but it generally refers to using open APIs to share data between financial institutions and third parties.
-Unlike Open Finance, Open Banking is limited to retail and investment banking.

 Open Banking brings enormous benefits to financial institutions and fintech companies.
 Why?